Why is ASUS Laptop Slow or Freezing? Here’s How to Speed it Up

 Is your ASUS laptop running slow on Windows 10?
-Or it keeps freezing when you surf the Internet or simply work on a project?
+Does it keep freezing when you surf the Internet or work on a project?

-All PCs run slowly over time, ASUS computers are no exception.
-It doesn't matter whether you use a laptop or an advanced all-in-one desktop.
+All laptops run slow over time, an ASUS is no exception...it doesn't matter whether you use a light Acer Aspire series or a high-performance ZenBook Pro.

-However, if its performance drops dramatically -- for example, froze up more often and ran much slower than it used to, you'd better watch out.
+However, if the performance of your computer keeps dropping, for example, hang up more often, ran much slower than it used to, you'd better watch out.

-Anyway, the point is: when your PC is slow or showing other performance issues, it's best to figure out the reasons why, and then fix them as soon as possible.
+The point is when your ASUS slows down or shows other performance issues, do not ignore!
+It's time to figure out the reasons why, then fix them as soon as you can.

-That is what we're going to cover in this post, sharing a list of simple and actionable tips for you to make your ASUS laptop faster again.
+This is also why we create this article, sharing a list of possible causes for a slow ASUS together with simple and actionable solutions for you to make your laptop faster again.

 What you'll need:

 - Internet connection.

 - Money (optional, in case you go for hardware upgrade).